hornos/gridhowto/README.md

     bin/play @@root ganglia

-Ganglia will install haproxy
+Ganglia's web intreface is at `http://root-01/ganglia`.

 ### Firewall
 Enable basic Shorewall firewall on the root servers:

     bin/play @@root shorewall

 Note that emergency rules are defined in `etc/shorewall/rulestopped.j2`.
 Enable SSH on the provision interfaces.

-#### Fail2ban
 On external services you can enable fail2ban:

     bin/play @@root fail2ban

-## Cluster FS 1

-### Glusterfs
+## Glusterfs
+Glusterfs playbook creates a common directory (`/common`) on the root servers:

+    bin/play @@root gluster

+You have to run `/root/gluster_bootstrap` on the first root node to initialize the common directory.
+Finally, mount:

     bin/play @@root glusterfs

+## Ceph

+## MariaDB with Galera

-## HA Mysql
+## Postgres XC

 ## HA Slurm

 ## HA XCat

+  bin/play @@root-01 xcat

 ## Grid
 ### Globus